izinquimboy/izinquimboy/README.md

 # 👋 About Me:
 Hi!
 I am a passionate CS Student at NC State University.
-I am currently learning Spring Boot Framework through a project that integrates Spotify API.
+Currently working on a project using the Spring Boot Framework 🪴

 ## Socials: